ShikaZzz/CSE250B-SECTION-B/README.md

 Prediction with calibrated confidence

 ### Note
-This repository mainly focuses on five homework assignments assigned during Winter 2019 quarter including theoretical mathematical problems and coding projects. **PLEASE strictly follow the Academic Integrity announced in UCSD**, but original problems and lecture notes will be available.
+This repository mainly focuses on five homework assignments assigned during Winter 2019 quarter including theoretical mathematical problems and coding projects. **PLEASE strictly follow the Academic Integrity announced in UCSD**.
 Feel free to email me if you have any problems: liam951120@gmail.com.